Covid-19: Coalition leaders to meet Holohan to discuss NPHET’s Level 5 recommendation

 Dr Tony Holohan, chief medical officer with the Department of Health.
 Photograph: Gareth Chaney/Collins/File

-The three coalition party leaders are to meet the chief medical officer on Monday to discuss a recommendaton from public health officials that the State should move to an effective national lockdown for four weeks in an attempt to get Covid-19 numbers under control.
+The coalition party leaders are to meet the chief medical officer on Monday to discuss a public health recommendation that the State should move to an effective national lockdown for four weeks to get Covid-19 numbers under control.

 The National Public Health Emergency Team (NPHET) on Sunday recommended that the whole country be moved to the highest level of restrictions in the Government’s Covid-19 roadmap amid concern over the spread of the disease and rising numbers in hospitals.